Take Me Out (song): Music video

 The music video for the song was directed by Jonas Odell.
 It includes the band amid a Dadaist animation involving quirky vintage figures and machinery reminiscent of Terry Gilliam's cartoon segments for Monty Python.
 The video is a blend of the live-action band superimposed into a 3D environment with animated 2D elements.
-Franz Ferdinand frontman Alex Kapranos described the video's influences as Dada, the films of Busby Berkeley, and Soviet propaganda, and praised Odell's direction.
+Frontman Alex Kapranos described the video's influences as Dada, the films of Busby Berkeley, and Soviet propaganda, and praised Odell's direction.
 Kapranos commented:

 Basically it's a pop video and it should entertain you, but not just once – there're certain things you stare at in life that are just fascinating to look at like a fish tank or an open fire, they're actually quite simple things but there's something fascinating about them.
 And I think pop videos should be like that too.
 There should be something there that just makes you want to come back and look at it.